SahaginOrg/sahagin-groovy/README.md

 Sahagin-Groovy supports Geb, Spock, JUnit4, and can easily generate their result reports.

+Sahagin-Groovy is now beta version.
 For more information, let's go to [Sahagin-Groovy overview](https://github.com/SahaginOrg/sahagin-groovy/wiki/Sahagin-Groovy-overview).

 # Japanese information